Skillet-Capital/kettle/README.md

 /**
   * Borrow
+  * @notice can start loan on behalf of other borrower (default msg.sender)
-  * called by borrowers taking loan offers signed by lenders
+  * called by borrowers taking loan offer signed by lenders
   * verifies and takes loan offer
-  * sends collateral to escrow
+  * transfers collateral from msg.sender to escrow
   * transfers payment from lender to borrower net of fees
   * starts lien and emits `LoanOfferTaken` event
   * @param offer Loan offer